-This page summarizes U.S. efforts related to GPS cooperation with other countries and international organizations.
-The reference links provided below lead to source documents at other government websites.
+Many links below lead to documents at other government websites.
 Some links on this page lead to content in the Portable Document Format (PDF) and may require you to install PDF software.
-Get software...
+Get software

 The United States and Australia initiated a cooperative relationship on GPS and GPS augmentations through a Joint Delegation Statement signed in 2007.
 The cooperation expands upon existing efforts to ensure interoperability between GPS and Australia's Ground Based Augmentation System (GBAS).

 - 2007 Joint Delegation Statement (establishing cooperation)